 The three of us venture over to the other half.
 Damon and Angie grab a beer at this side’s bar, while I, though playing the designated driver card, am in fact almost out of discretionary income for the night and have to seriously conserve my bullets.
 Once those two have drinks, we begin our meandering search for my past and current coworkers, a small cluster of whom should be here by now.

 Kristin is the first such person encountered, sitting in a booth with her fiance.
 Though she stopped working at our restaurant almost a year ago, and I’d never fraternized socially with her before she quit, this is the second occasion we’ve bumped into each other since – once, a passing, shouted conversation at the insanely packed Cornerstone bar on campus, and now this.
-While I hadn’t noticed much about her appearance during the previous encounter, tonight she represents Exhibit Z in how if girls mange to at least look average in your dreadful waiter’s attire, then you know for a fact they’re going to represent as borderline hot at minimum in street clothes.
+While I hadn’t noticed much about her appearance during the previous encounter, tonight she represents Exhibit Z in how if girls manage to at least look average in your dreadful waiter’s attire, then you know for a fact they’re going to represent as borderline hot at minimum in street clothes.
 Which I nonetheless always forget anyway.

 As we settle into this spacious booth, sitting high enough off the ground that your feet more comfortably dangle mid-air rather than reaching for the ground, I hear someone calling my name, and it’s her.
 Upon joining them, I have a chance to appraise her up close and in better lighting.
 She rates highly on the score card despite both of those potential obstacles, in tight jeans, a black top and a little bit of makeup, not to mention the classic hair style which you don’t see much of now, though it’s been in fashion through the ages and surely will be again: the long, straight brown locks, parted down the middle without fanfare.
 As for her man, he seems affable enough, but is the sort of blandly, vaguely handsome and inoffensive sort whose features tend to melt into oblivion even as you’re sitting across from the guy.